mganthon/SimpleProblems/SimpleProblems/README.md

 Write a program that asks the user for her name and greets her with her name.
 Done 2016-11-17

 Modify the previous program such that only the users Alice and Bob are greeted with their names.
+Done 2016-11-17

 Write a program that asks the user for a number n and prints the sum of the numbers 1 to n